Whiteknight/ParserObjects/docs/v5/parsers_chars.md

 var parser = PrefixedLine("abc");
 ```

-The `PrefixedLine` parser is not cached.
+The `PrefixedLine` parser instance is not cached by the library.

 ## Whitespace Parsers